Kaviyathamizhan/EnergyOpt/README.md

 ## Overall Learning

-> _This is a placeholder.
-Replace the text below with your personal learning summary._
-During this course, I learned the fundamentals of web development and project design.
-I gained hands-on experience with HTML, CSS, JavaScript and strengthened my skills in problem-solving, teamwork, documentation, and delivering real-world project solutions.
+During this course, I developed a strong foundation in Python-based development and system design.
+I gained hands-on experience in building backend applications using FastAPI, along with a solid understanding of databases and efficient data handling in Python.
+I also explored machine learning fundamentals and core algorithms, enabling me to approach problems with both analytical and practical perspectives.
+This course strengthened my ability to design scalable solutions, write efficient code, and apply Python across real-world scenarios.

 <h2 style="color:#333;"> Projects Completed </h2>